 Makes one sourdough loaf

-Next add the salt and a tablespoon of water.
-Work this well into the dough and then cover and leave for 3-4 hours in total, folding every hour.
+- Next, add the salt and a tablespoon of water.
+Work this well into the dough, cover, and leave for 3-4 hours in total.

 * Roasted veg 20-25% to dough weight- potato, pumpkin, beetroot etc. Roast in the oven until soft and then leave to cool, you can mush it up or blitz it.

 * Seeds 20-25% to dough weight – soak the seeds in the same weight of water the day before, or sprout them.